dojo/docs/dijit/Dialog.rst

 .. cv-compound::

-  A dialog created via markup.
+  :label: A dialog created via markup.
 First let's write up some simple HTML code because you need to define the place where your Dialog sdhould be created.

   .. cv:: html